wilsonliaows/docs/connectors/sap.md

 ## Connect to SAP using OData
 ![SAP OData connector](/assets/images/connectors/sap/sap-odata.png)

-The SAP OData connector is currently in beta and can only provide `read` capability, but not `write`.
+The SAP OData connector is currently in early beta and can only provide `read` capability, but not `write`.
 Currently, we recommend using IDoc or RFC instead.

 Requirements to use the SAP OData connector:
 - Your SAP system needs to support creating OData services (only available in newer SAP versions such as SAP S/4HANA)